spencerwi/Optional.js/README.md

 They're UMD modules, so you should be able to use them in the loader/environment of your choice.

+If you're a Typescript dev, high-five for typesafety!
+You'll probably be interested in `dist/optional.d.ts`.
+Of course, you could always just grab the `src/Optional.ts`, but that'd just be too easy!

 How to build it
 ---------------

-Optional.js uses grunt as its build tool, so if you've got grunt, just run `grunt`
+Optional.js uses gulp as its build tool, so you'll want to install that.
+Otherwise, it's just `npm install && npm test`.

 How to use it